 In exchange for a monetary contribution, the angel investor receives equity in the company.
 The amount can be anywhere from 10 percent to 50 percent.

-If you choose to go this way, be careful.
+If you choose these types of financing alternatives for your small business, be careful.
 The larger the share your investor gets, the more control he or she has over your business.
 You might even find yourself overridden on major decisions, like whether or not to sell.

 2. Venture Capital